Bingies24/CtRCrossPlatformARCHIVED/README.md

 ## To-do

-* Fix game and window scaling.
- * It works, but slim vertical resolutions are in pain.
- * Make the UI scale right when the scaled game view is smaller than expected.
+* Make the UI for slim vertical resolutions scale to be smaller when the scaled game view is smaller than expected.
 * Add(?)/fix horizontal scrolling.
 * Add/enable(?) background looping.
 * Implement PL\_MPEG as a video player.
 This is the last requirement for starting the game from a new save.